awslabs/aws-sdk-swift/reference/0.x/AWSCodeStar/Home.md

 # Protocols

   - [CodeStarClientProtocol](/aws-sdk-swift/reference/0.x/AWSCodeStar/CodeStarClientProtocol):
-    <fullname>AWS CodeStar</fullname>
-    This is the API reference for AWS CodeStar.
+    AWS CodeStar This is the API reference for AWS CodeStar.
 This reference provides descriptions of the operations and data types for the AWS CodeStar API along with usage examples.
-    You can use the AWS CodeStar API to work with:
-    Projects and their resources, by calling the following:
+You can use the AWS CodeStar API to work with: Projects and their resources, by calling the following: